 This is my before photo, which is SOOC (straight out of camera).
 I’m going to edit it as both a raw and jpg in photoshop, and a raw file in Lightroom

 Not sure what raw and jpg means?
 Check out this article.

 1. For edits, go to the Develop Module, open the HSL / Colour / Black and White panel, click on B&W

 2. Open the Tone Curve panel and change the Point Curve to Medium Contrast.
 Then look at the image.
 Are the highlights bright enough?
 Are the whites white?
 Are the shadow areas black enough?
 Does it have punch?

-3. In this case the answer was no. The whites and the midtones of her skin were grey, the shadow areas behind her weren’t dark enough, and overall it was flat and lacked punch.
+3. In this case of black and white edits, the answer was no. The whites and the midtones of her skin were grey, the shadow areas behind her weren’t dark enough, and overall it was flat and lacked punch.
 So I grabbed the point on the curve that represents the whites/highlights and pulled it up until they were bright but not losing detail.
 I did the same with the midtones point, and dragged the shadows point down until the shadows behind her had some punch but again, not so far as to lose detail.
-I returned the blacks point to where it was, as her dress didn’t need any adjustment and I didn’t want to lose detail be darkening it further.
+I returned the blacks point to where it was, as her dress didn’t need any adjustment and I didn’t want to lose detail by darkening it further.

 4. You’re done!
 Export your photo!

 1. First step to making black and white photo edits in Photoshop is to open up your raw image.
 If you have a version of Photoshop that supports Adobe Camera Raw, it should automatically open the image in the raw converter.
 In the Basic Panel, reduce the Saturation slider to -100.

 2. Open the Tone Curve Panel, click on the Point tab, change the Point Curve from Linear to Medium Contrast.